kevinAlbs/IntroToCpp/lab7/README.md

 ## Lab 7: Associative containers

-In this lab, you'll re-implement parts of Book and Library using associative containers.
+In this lab, you'll re-implement parts of Library using associative containers.
 It should take you about an hour.